qizhongzhi/library_room/README.md

 README
 =====
-####The library_room repository creates a room booking web application system where admins and library member can sign up and edit their profiles and also can reseve diverse rooms in different libraries under corresponding regulations.
+####The library_room repository creates a room booking web application system where admins and library member can sign up and edit their profiles and also can reserve diverse rooms in different buildings under corresponding regulations.

 ####Ruby and rails version